-started his company in 1973 and he began with little more than a
+Rick Corman started his company in 1973; he began with little more than a backhoe and some determination.

-Here is a bit more information about each of RJ Corman's current lines.
+If you are interested in a job and/or career with Corman here is a bit more information about each of their current operations.
 Without Mr. Corman's vision to see potential in these properties many would likely be abandoned today:

-Bardstown Line: This shortline began operations in January, 1987 is about 20 miles in length and operates via a connection with CSX south of Lousville at Clermont, southeast to Bardstown.
+Bardstown Line: This short line began operations in January, 1987 is about 20 miles in length and operates via a connection with CSX south of Louisville at Clermont, southeast to Bardstown.
 This is also where the railroad operates its popular My Old Kentucky Dinner Train for the general public.